 The Board of Directors approves an annual RAF, which is the set of principles that gives us a full view of our risk appetite levels, risk tolerance and capacity and compares these with the risk profile.
-The RAF comprises the general approach -including policies, processes, controls and systems- through which risk appetite is identified, measured, communicated, monitored and controlled.
-It includes the internal communication model of risk appetite, risk limits, and a summary of the roles and responsibilities of those that supervise the implementation and monitoring of the framework.
-The RAF contemplates the most significant risks to which the Group is exposed, particularly the risks identified as material by the Company's material risk identification process.
+The RAF comprises the general approach -including policies, processes, controls and systems - through which risk appetite is identified, measured, communicated, monitored and controlled.
+It includes the internal communication model of risk appetite, risk limits, and a summary of the framework.

+contemplates the most significant risks to which the Group is exposed, particularly the risks identified as material by the Company's material risk identification process.